19 Top-Rated Places to Travel in October

 Not a fan of mountain climbing?
 A moderate two-mile walk will get you from Molly Stark State Park to the much lower summit of Mt.
 Olga; it's just over 520 feet.
 Your reward: expansive views of fall foliage at its peak.

 All that walking will work up an appetite.
-Why not indulge in a pint of Ben & Jerry's after experiencing the factory tour in Waterbury – no judgement here!
+Why not indulge in a pint of Ben & Jerry's after experiencing the factory tour in Waterbury – no judgment here!
 Or, learn how maple syrup is made at the Bragg Farm Sugar House & Gift Shop in Montpelier.

 Have a dog?
 Bring him (or her) to Dog Mountain, a mountain-top haven for our four-legged friends in St. Johnsbury.
 It even boasts a dog-friendly chapel and gallery.

-- Top-Rated Tourist Attractions in Vermont
+- Read More: Top-Rated Tourist Attractions in Vermont

 Visit Giza for an unforgettable glimpse of the Great Sphinx, Khafre's Pyramid, the Pyramids of Dahshour, and of course, the Pyramids of Giza.
 Then, head to Cairo (a mere 15-minute drive away) to visit ancient mosques and shop for unique spices, perfumes, and ceramics in the open-air markets.
-On October 22nd, the sun's rays penetrate the Sun Temple, illuminating three statues of Ramses II and Amon.
+If you're hoping to save your pocketbook, this is one of the cheapest places to travel in October.

-- Top-Rated Tourist Attractions in Egypt
+- Read More: Top-Rated Tourist Attractions in Egypt

-- Top-Rated Tourist Attractions in Ontario
+Read More: Top-Rated Tourist Attractions in New Mexico

-4. Munich, Germany
+7. Munich, Germany

-Despite its name, the festival actually starts in September, but you can attend the final days of celebrations in October.
-Want to eat a sausage?
-They've got plenty.
+Despite its name, the festival actually starts in September, but you can attend its final days in October.
 Love Bavarian music?
 Polish your dancing shoes!
 A fan of carnival rides?
 They've got those, too.
 Don't even get us started on the food - from slow-roasted ox to delicious, doughy pretzels, we're salivating already.

 While in Munich, make time to see the Chinese pagoda and Japanese tea house in the city's English Garden.
 The main public square, Marienplatz is lined with historic buildings, restaurants, and the Glockenspiel (the largest and most intricate cuckoo clock you'll ever see).

 In six hours, you'll reach Neuschwanstein, one of the most picturesque castles in the world.
 It served as inspiration for Walt Disney's Cinderella Castle, just to give you an idea of the romance it holds.
 Or, pick one of the many rewarding Munich day trips to enhance your German experience.

-5. Ubud, Bali, Indonesia
+8. Ubud, Bali, Indonesia

 The Sacred Monkey Forest Sanctuary in Ubud is not to be missed.
 A sprawling nature reserve, this unique forest is home to temples, shrines, and over 600 Balinese Macaques monkeys.
 Babbling brooks, moss-covered ruins, and intricate tree roots make this a remarkable experience.

-6. Bruges, Belgium
+9. Bruges, Belgium